 3. Initial designs need to be revised regularly as per business needs.

-4. Configuration management which is poorly operated can become ineffective and thus it calls for data sharing and validations across functional departments and groups.
+4. Configuration management that is poorly operated can become ineffective, and thus, it calls for data sharing and validations across functional departments and groups.

 Configuration Management (CM) in Project Management:

 Project management indicates a product that attributes all functional and physical requirements.
 Execution of configuration in project management goes hand in hand.
 Any modification or change in the project must be supervised closely and assessed to identify its influence on the project configuration.
 Thus, Configuration management plays a key role in all business sectors.